Blow-up and sharp lifespan estimates to the weakly coupled system of structurally damped wave equations with critical nonlinearities: Sharp lifespan estimates

 \subsection{Estimates for lower bound}

-To prove the lower bound, we utilize some estimates in Section 2.
+To prove the lower bound, we utilize some estimates in Proposition \ref{prop2.1}.
 The proof consists of two main steps.
-Firstly, we point out that the lifespan of solution tends to infinity if the parameter $\varepsilon$ tends to zero.
+Firstly, we point out that the lifespan of solutions tends to infinity if the parameter $\varepsilon$ tends to zero.
 Then, we can suppose that the lifespan is greater than a sufficiently large constant for small $\varepsilon$.
-This assumption is necessary for us to optimize the function $\ell(t)$ and finally leads to the sharp lower bound. \begin{proof} We define the following function:
+This assumption allows us to optimize the function $\gamma(t)$, defined in \eqref{con5thr2.1}, and finally leads to the lower bound of lifespan. \begin{proof} We define the following function:

-where the parameter $C_1, \gamma$ come from the definition of $\ell(t)$ in \eqref{con5thr2.1}.
-To prove the lower bounded of lifespan, we introduce the evolution spaces $Y_1(T)$ and $Y_2(T)$ as follows:
+where the parameter $\ell$ comes from the definition of $\gamma(t)$ in \eqref{con5thr2.1}.
+To prove the lower bounded of lifespan, we introduce the evolution spaces as follows: